TarzanTheMan/Personal/Voice Authentication Project/README.md

 For subsequent models, the variation will be mentioned.

 ### DATA
-The data for this project can be downloaded from here: http://openslr.org/12
+The data for this project can be downloaded from here: http://openslr.org/12 </br>
+The speakers data is named speakers.csv

 ### BASELINE PARAMETERS:
 sr = 12000 </br>